Jugendhackt/tweetguess/readme.md

-#Twitter Guessing Thing Random
+Twitter Guessing Thing Random

-I like turtles
+I like turtles not